rathdebi/MLOps_End_to_End/README.md

 or prior to earlier iteration.

 After deployment of any model the most important aspect is to manage or mitigate these two issues carefully.
-In addition this there would be software engineering issues that needs to be fixed as well.
+In addition to this there exists software engineering issues that needs to be fixed as well.
 Let us discuss about these challenges,

 	- how data is supposed to come (real time or batch process)